Chewing Gum | What is gum made of?

 Antonio Lopez de Santa Anna, a Mexican politician who was exiled to the United States is said to have brought with him something called chicle - a resin derived from the Sapodilla tree, traditionally chewed by Native Americans.1 Around this time, American consumers were familiar with chewing gum made from paraffin wax.2 Inventor and businessman Thomas Adams discovered that heating chicle with sugar and flavouring agents yielded a gum that tasted better than the paraffin-based ones.2 Adams later went on to get a patent for a gum manufacturing machine and founded Adams Sons & Co. in the 1870s.2 During World War II, American soldiers introduced this commercially manufactured, chicle-based chewing gum to other parts of the world.1

-What is modern-day chewing gum made of?
+What is chewing gum made of now?

 - Gum base,